ablacklama/Vehicle-Detection/README.md

 2. I've heard models like this are more commonly used in the industry than the HOG/SVM style approach Udacity teaches
 3. I'm stupid (we'll get to this later)

+I also choose to implement it in Keras because it's accessable and makes the nice and small.
 ## What is YOLO?
 "YOLO" or "You Only Look Once" (hah ಠ_ಠ), is a massive Convolutional Nueral network for object detection and classification.
 From it's [website](https://pjreddie.com/darknet/yolo/) "This network divides the image into regions and predicts bounding boxes and probabilities for each region.
 These bounding boxes are weighted by the predicted probabilities."

 ![](https://pjreddie.com/media/image/model2.png)

 YOLO is great and on the cutting edge of object detection, but... it's really big and it's really slow.
 So since I'm not looking to put this network in a car, i decided to use the smaller [tiny_yolo](https://pjreddie.com/darknet/tiny-darknet/) instead.

 ## tiny-YOLO architecture

 ![model](./examples/mode_yolo_plot.jpg)

     ____________________________________________________________________________________________________